SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Added GivingId to the Attendance Analytics Excel Export
 + Updated the active users block to show hints at color dot meanings
 + Fixed an exception that would occur in Attendance History block if a valid group id was not used.
-+ Fixed an exception that would occur when attempting to confige Transaction Entry block with only an ACH gateway.
++ Fixed an exception that would occur when attempting to configure Transaction Entry block with only an ACH gateway.
 + Fixed issue with not being able to logout when the current URL contains an Encoded Key parameter.
 + Fixed misspelled word in description of field in Check-in Label.
 + Added 'ReopenBatch' as a security action on Batch Detail
-+ Fixed the "My Assigned Workflow" lists so they would not show a duplicate workflow when an assigned activity had more than one form action.
++ Fixed the "My Assigned Workflow" lists so they would not show a duplicate workflow when an assigned activity had more than one active form.
 + Fixed the IdleRedirect block so that it will not redirect prior to the configured idle seconds.
 + Fixed the person picker to correctly display 'Pending' record status.
 + Fixed the Pledge List block so that when exporting to Excel it includes all of the columns displayed in the list.
-+ Fixed incorrect HTML in the default podcast series detail lava file.
++ Fixed incorrect HTML in the default podcast series detail Lava file.
 + Fixed an issue with the Check-in Details page (under Attendance Analytics), sometimes not showing all of the correct groups.
 + Improved the GroupDetailLava block so that when editing an existing group member, the person picker field is disabled.
 + Fixed the Content Channel View block so that if Query Parameter Filtering is enabled, the items are not cached (regardless of Cache Duration setting).
 The Lava template will still be cached based on Cache Duration setting.